pghvlaans/sbotools/README.md

 ## Most Recent Changes
 #### Post-Release
   * sboupgrade, sboinstall: Minor display fixes.
+  * Download.pm: Use https:// instead of ftp:// for sbosrcarch.
+    * Thanks to fsLeg for the report.

 #### 4.4 - 2026-08-07
   * sboupgrade: Accept -A for --all-plus-failures.